elm-city-craftworks/course-001/README.md

 comment on a ticket that is already open.
 See closed tickets marked "solved" to see if your problem has already been discussed.

-* Pull requests should be assumed to include "spoilers", issues should avoid spoilers unless they are very clearly marked.
+* Pull requests are assumed to include "spoilers", issues should avoid spoilers unless they are clearly marked.

 * Once released, reference solutions will be made available on the "solved" branch of this repository.